HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 1. Represents the address of deployed contract.

 1. Represents the file name (contract name) of the currently deployed contract version.

-1. Represents the proxy address of deployed upgradeable contract.
-For an upgradeable contract, proxy is the entry point.
-For nonUpgradeable contract, there is no such property.

-1. This property represents upgradeable contract.

 ## gen-script